 Another option that can help mitigate the risks of expensive property development is to find a partner and enter a joint venture.
 A business partnership involves both parties agreeing to combine their resources and share the risk.

 Take your time and research diligently.

 It’s essential that as a property developer you do not rush into anything.
 It can be so easy to get swept away by opportunities and remember if it looks too good to be true, it probably is.
 Take your time to get familiar with the local market and learn what location works best for the type of investment you are planning on undertaking.
 Not every property will be suitable for your particular style of development.
 So know what works best for you first and don’t let anyone convince you that you are missing out on the opportunity of a lifetime.
-You can always start small on your first investment as the quicker you finish, the quicker you can move onto the next investment.
+You can always start small on your first investment as the quicker you finish, the quicker you can move on to the next investment.

 Market research is essential this way you will know what is the correct market asking price.
 Like any financial investment, it’s vital to get a good value on the amount you buy and sell.
-In property development, you can make more money by purchasing at a reasonable price than selling at the markets asking price.
+In property development, you can make more money by purchasing at a reasonable price than selling at the market asking price.
 So make sure you have negotiated well when it comes to the asking price.
-There are some great websites such as Zoopla and Rightmove they can both help you compare prices and learn what is the correct market asking price.
+There are some great websites such as Zoopla and Rightmove that can both help you compare prices and learn what is the correct market asking price.
 If a property is well below that price, then do everything you can to question why.
 Could there be some other factor such as structural issues, or an unsavoury area that could be affecting the price?

 Think about location